xorllc/voidrice/README-onyx-dragoon.md

 TODO

-* rempad is broken.
 * nvidia-settings sometimes reverts to a lower refresh rate if pacman Syu updates nvidia.
 * run ntpd -gq after rebooting from windows.
 * reminder to edit .ssh/config when switching to bitizer.
-* hit ctrl-C to switch from edit to normal mode in vim rather than press-release ctrl.

 # Host github.com